Paulo-Pecegueiro/LVGL_DEMOS_STM32/README.md

 Do you want to change screen's orientation?

-I have implemented the orientation using the display controller hardware, so do not worry about performance.
+I have implemented the orientation using the display controller at the hardware level, so do not worry about cpu overhead.

 Step 1: Go to LVGL-> hal_stm_lvgl -> tft -> tft.c